Virtual community: Gender

-The gaming community is extremely vast and accessible to a wide variety of people, However, there are negative effects on the relationships 'gamers' have with the medium when expressing identity of gender.
-Doctor Adrienne Shaw notes in her 2012 article Do you identify as a gamer?
-Gender, race, sexuality, and gamer identity, that gender, perhaps subconsciously, plays a large role in identifying oneself as a 'gamer.'
-Representation in video games have become a problem as it forget the minority of players who are not just the stereotyped white teen male gamer, as there are so many players from different backgrounds who consume these games but aren't being represented.
+The gaming community is extremely vast and accessible to a wide variety of people, However, there are negative effects on the relationships "gamers" have with the medium when expressing identity of gender.
+Adrienne Shaw notes in her 2012 article "Do you identify as a gamer?
+Gender, race, sexuality, and gamer identity", that gender, perhaps subconsciously, plays a large role in identifying oneself as a "gamer".
+According to Lisa Nakamura, representation in video games has become a problem, as the minority of players from different backgrounds who are not just the stereotyped white teen male gamer are not represented.

 Types

 Internet-based

 The explosive diffusion of the Internet since the mid-1990s fostered the proliferation of virtual communities in the form of social networking services and online communities.
 Virtual communities may synthesize Web 2.0 technologies with the community, and therefore have been described as Community 2.0, although strong community bonds have been forged online since the early 1970s on timeshare systems like PLATO and later on Usenet.
 Online communities depend upon social interaction and exchange between users online.
 This interaction emphasizes the reciprocity element of the unwritten social contract between community members.